Alluxio/alluxio/docs/Syncing-the-Underlying-Filesystem.md

 a local file system.

 Note that the optional EXCLUDE_PATHS are prefixes relative to the given local file path.
-Moreover, only files matching the given prefixes at the first level will be excluded.
-Hence, logs/tachyon and logs/spark will be excluded, but not logs/shark/spark nor logs/shark/spark.
+Moreover, only files matching the given prefixes relative to the path will be excluded.
+Hence, in the above last example, logs/tachyon and logs/spark will be excluded, but not logs/shark/tachyon nor logs/shark/spark.
+To exclude these two paths as well, the exclude list should be specified as "tachyon;spark;shark/tachyon;shark/spark".
+It is important to note that when ";" is present to concatenate multiple prefixes the quote marks must be used; otherwise it would be treated as multiple commands to be executed in tandem.

 In a sense, loadufs is similar to the unix mount command.
 It's not called mount so as not to cause confusions with the use of mount in the tachyon scripts.